horse-link/contracts.horse.link/README.md

 | Alice                                    | Redeem  | 100 DAI  | (1000) | 100 DAI      | 1000         |
 | Market (revenue from Carol's losing bet) | Settle  | 3600 DAI | 0      | 3700 DAI     | 1000         |

 Carol's bet is now settled and the Vault has an exposure of 0 DAI and has made 1800 DAI on the losing bet.
-The profit and exposure are returned to the vault.
+The profit and exposure are returned to the Vault.
 The total assets in the Vault are now 3700 DAI.

 If the bet was a winning bet, the market pays out the winning proposition.
 The performance of the Vault would be low, as the bettor has won assets from the Market, which will now not be returned to the Vault.